HugoSmits/predictiveForecasting/project.md

 - Error Analysis: Analyzing forecast errors and residuals to identify any systematic biases, outliers, or anomalies in the predictions.
 Understanding the sources of errors helps improve the forecasting models and refine future predictions.

+- Forecast Interpretation: Interpreting the forecasted results in the context of the business problem or domain knowledge.
+Explaining the implications of the forecasts and their potential impact on decision-making processes.

 ### 6. References

 1. McKinney, Wes.
 (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.* O'Reilly Media.